syntacore/snippy/llvm/tools/llvm-snippy/README.md

 model-plugin: "None"
 ```

 The llvm-snippy generator also supports various models through a unified interface.
-We plan to open-source SAIL-based and spike-based models that are already operational within Syntacore.
 Currently, the primary mode is without a model unless you write and integrate your own.

 ```
 num-instrs: 10000
 o: "snippet.elf"
 ```

 These options specify the number of instructions and the base name of the output file.
-You can set num-instrs to "all" and the entire section will be filled.
+You can set num-instrs to "all" and the entire code section will be filled.

 ```
 init-regs-in-elf: true
 ```

-It initializes all unfixed registers with random values at the beginning of the snippet.
+It initializes all non-reserved registers with random values at the beginning of the snippet.
 This option helps avoid non-determinism due to different register settings before a function call.

 ### sections